Cycling Apps AI

 - Bisikletli Ulaşım Haritası — probably the most comprehensive cycling map for Turkey. iPhone and Android apps.
 Bike repair shops, dangerous spots, bike lanes, cycling-friendly businesses on one map.

-- Bike Repair — illustrated bike-repair app, 7.71 TL.
+- Bike Repair — illustrated bike-repair app.
 Step-by-step instructions for most jobs.

 - ProBikeGarage — enter your bike’s model or just its components.
 Connects to Strava and pulls your total mileage and ride time.
 Automated reminders for equipment maintenance.
 Tracks chain km wear, monthly service to-dos, etc.

 - Bike Fast Fit — iPhone app for doing bike-fit measurements from your phone.
-Not comparable to a real fit, but at 35 TL a cheap alternative.
+Not comparable to a real fit, but a cheap starting point.

 - Warmshowers — lodging app for bike tourists.
 Sign up and choose either I’m a bike tourist looking for a place to stay or I can host bike tourists.
 Set preferences, host cyclists who message you, or send requests to be hosted.
 Not pay-for-play; pure volunteer model.